- Kids can learn an easy way to draw in 3D – and much more – with the help of this fun, no-prep activity kit

 - isometric graph paper worksheets (available in the free STEM-Inspirations Free Resource Library)

 - any 3DuxDesign architecture kit OR 3DuxDesign connectors + recycled cardboard (try the Power House kit if you are interested in electrical engineering).
-Remember to use the coupon code luckyduxHM for a 10% discount.

 STEP 1.
 A Simple Cube